History & Boundaries

 The Tōhoku-only Sendai Mission boundaries remained consistent for 45 years except for the 12 years from 2001 to 2013, when branches in Niigata prefecture were a part of the Sendai Mission.

 Mission Names and Boundaries History Over the years, border shifts, mission dissolutions, additions and consolidations have affected all missions in Japan.
-From 1984 to 1995 there were ten missions in Japan; now there are six.
+During most of the Teruya Jidai (1974-1977) there were six missions.
+From 1984 to 1995 there were ten missions in Japan; currently there are seven.
 These realignments are reflected in the chart below.
 Feel free to address questions or corrections using a 'Contact Us' entry.